Web App Performance

 [00:12:44]

 And while it's finding some other resources, it's creating that idea of it's, we've mentioned here is the discovery phase.
 So it's a resource discovery, so it's discovering resources.
-I need CSS, I need that were fun, I need an icon, I need a PNG.
-Okay, and it's creating a table, and on that table, it's also adding a prayer, it's setting a priority for each resource, okay?
+I need CSS, I need a web font, I need an icon, I need a PNG.
+Okay, and it's creating a table, and on that table, it's also adding a priority, it's setting a priority for each resource, okay?

 [00:13:20]